The Elk FP-LAPW Code

 • High precision all-electron DFT code

-• FP-LAPW basis with local-orbitals
+• LAPW basis with local-orbitals

 • APW radial derivative matching to arbitrary orders at muffin-tin surface (super-LAPW, etc.)